enizeza/Velico/README.md

 Final Project of the software engineering course attended at University of Parma

-Design, implementation and testing using UML diagrams, Mockito, JUnit, Java and JavaFX
+Design, implementation and testing using UML diagrams, Mockito, JUnit, Java, MySQL and JavaFX

+Inside DOCUMENTI all the documentation about the project